 Although 2017 was predicted to be the “year of the smart home,” by the end of the year, only 16.3 percent of U.S. homes are projected to be smart homes.
 Regardless, there’s evidence the market will grow at staggering rates over the next few years, reaching a projected $79.2 billion by 2021 with more than 50 percent of households becoming smart homes.

-I believe the market represents an important opportunity for consumer product OEMs that develop devices, appliances, security and lighting to deliver differentiated products with new functionality and connectivity.
+I believe the market represents an important opportunity for consumer product OEMs that develop devices, appliances, security and lighting to deliver differentiated smart home products with new functionality and connectivity.

 Then what will it take for the smart home to reach its maximum potential?
 Overcoming challenges through innovation.
 Together, we will navigate this complex ecosystem to help the smart home “cross the chasm” beyond early adopters – because the smart home will transform the way we live.
 We’re sure of it.

-With more than 4,000 business cyber attacks taking place daily and some very visible hacks over the last year, it is easy to understand why consumers are concerned with the safety and security of their smart home.
+With more than 4,000 business cyber attacks taking place daily and some very visible hacks over the last year, it is easy to understand why consumers are concerned with smart home security and safety.

 After all, not only do consumers have to worry about their individual homes having a potential breach, they must also worry about the cloud service provider experiencing any breaches.
 In fact, 10 percent of American consumers say they were victims of online attacks on their home devices, which makes both of our scenarios viable concerns.